vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 >
 > **- Warren Buffett**

-Life isn't about waitingf for the storm to pass; it's about learning to dance in the rain.
+Life isn't about waiting for the storm to pass; it's about learning to dance in the rain.
 It's about removing the fear in this area of your life so you can focus on what matters most.

 ### Chapter 2.2: "Our fees?
 They're a small price to pay"
 ### Chapter 2.3: "Our returns?
 What you see is what you get"
 ### Chapter 2.4: "I'm your broker, and I'm here to help"
+### Chapter 2.9: "The lies we tell ourselves"

+The ultimate thing that stops most of us from making significant progress in our lives is not somebody else's limitations, but rather our own limiting perceptions or beliefs.

+Cách nhanh nhất để có kết quả tốt nhất đó chính là tìm người nào đó giỏi về lĩnh vực bạn ddangtheo đuổi và bắt chước hành động của họ.

+Looking for someone who has not developed real wealth is a recipe for disaster.
+It simply reinforces the belief that nothing will work.